ArmyCyberInstitute/cmgr/README.md

 cd examples
 tar xzvf ../cmgr.tar.gz
 ./cmgr update
+./cmgr test --require-solve
 ```

+At this point, you can start checking out problems by finding the challenge ID
+of one you would like to play and running `./cmgr playtest <challenge>`.
+This
+will build and start the challenge and run a minimal webserver (`localhost:4200`
+by default) that you can use to view and interact with the content.
+You could
-At this point, you could launch the REST server on port 42000 with `./cmgrd`
+also launch the REST server on port 4200 with `./cmgrd` or launch all of the
-or start interacting with it directly via the CLI with `./cmgr test --no-solve`
+examples from the CLI with `./cmgr test --no-solve` which will launch an
-which will launch an instance of each example challenge and print the associated
+instance of each example challenge and print the associated port information.
-port information.

 ## Configuration